Healthy Diet Plan For Vegetarians In 1500 Calories

 Here’s a tip.
 Start eating within 30 minutes of waking up.
 Eating an early breakfast helps you keep your energy levels high throughout the day and saves you from intense headaches and food cravings.

-You can opt for a nutrient-dense snack such as a glass of buttermilk, coconut water with malai or fresh homemade lemonade.
+You can opt for a nutrient-dense snack.
 In addition, incorporating a hydrating drink can make sure to keep you satiated.
-It makes a difference if you have not drunk enough water in between a hectic workday schedule.
+It makes a difference if you have not had enough water in between a hectic workday schedule.

 We suggest you keep your lunch light enough to avoid feeling lethargic or sleepy the rest of your day but heavy enough to not feel hungry right after an hour of having lunch.